 Now that you know what kind of drive to buy, it’s time to find the best one that fits your needs.
 Here’s what you need to consider:

 Storage capacity.
 HDDs come in all sizes, capping out at 16TB per drive due to physical limitations.
-On the other hand, SSDs are much smaller and have reached as high as 60TB.
-Even so, consumer-level SSDs are rarely larger than 1TB as of this writing.
+On the other hand, SSDs are much smaller and have reached as high as 60TB—but affordable consumer-level SSDs are rarely larger than 4TB.

 Transfer speeds.
 The performance of a consumer-level HDD is determined by many factors, but revolutions per minute (RPMs) is an important one.
 Higher RPMs means faster transferring of data to and from the drive.

 You can ignore the drive’s SATA speed.
 For example, a modern drive might be listed as 3.0GB/s and 7200RPM.
 That first value is the SATA speed, which describes the theoretical maximum speed of a SATA connection.
 No HDD can transfer data at that kind of speed.
 However, a 7200RPM drive will always be faster than a 5400RPM drive.